mariasaragih/secure-mail-server-docs/README.md

-# Secure Email Server Architecture
+# Private and Secure Email Server Architecture

 ## The Journey of Self-Hosting Email